7 Daily Habits That Are Ruining Your Eyesight

 3. Cell Phone Light

-Because tablet and phone screens are a relatively new invention, the potential long term damages on the eyes are not known, but it is confirmed that the HEV light used in these devices cause damage to animal eyes, specifically their retinas, according to this recent report by the New York State Society of Opticians.
-Because the long term effects are not known on humans yet, it’s best to play it safe and take precaution now.
+Because tablet and phone screens are a relatively new invention, the potential long-term damages to the eyes are not known, but it is confirmed that the HEV light used in these devices causes damage to animal eyes, specifically their retinas, according to this recent report by the New York State Society of Opticians.
+Because the long-term effects are not known on humans yet, it’s best to play it safe and take precautions now.

 4. Sunlight